Skip to content

 While the Japanese culture is still heavily influenced by original Jomon culture from thousands of years ago, a number of subtle influence are now visible from Asia, Europe and North America, due in the main to the strong relationships Japan has with these areas of the world.
 However, there is no doubt that the more traditional areas of Japanese culture are renowned around the world, and offer a great promotional tool for the authorities.

-Japanese culture is very strong in the areas of food, dance, crafts, gardens and clothing to name but a few although it is perhaps most well known for the various forms of self defence which have been embraced by other areas of the world.
+Japanese culture is very strong in the areas of food, dance, crafts, gardens and clothing to name but a few although it is perhaps most well known for the various forms of self defense which have been embraced by other areas of the world.
 It has also become the hive of business throughout Asia, with many entrepreneurs emerging from the once secret society of Japan.

 Employment in Japan

-The Japanese economy has emerged as the second largest economy in the world, behind the mighty United States of America, although it does dictate the direction of neighbouring Far Eastern economies.
+The Japanese economy has emerged as the second largest economy in the world, behind the mighty United States of America, although it does dictate the direction of neighboring Far Eastern economies.
 The country has always had a very strong work culture, with Japanese employees working longer hours than most nations of the world.

 Property in Japan

 While many believe that the current boom in Japanese property cannot continue, when you bear in mind that the price of property in some areas is still only 50% of values in the 1980s (ahead of the crash), the situation may not be as bad as many think..
-The property market is very much split into two areas, Toyko (and its suburbs) and the rest of Japan.
+The property market is very much split into two areas, Tokyo (and its suburbs) and the rest of Japan.
 As one of the largest cities in the world, Tokyo has a sub economy and sub property market all of its own, which is highly dependant on immigration and foreign investment.

-While the interest of foreign investors in the Japanese property market is not as high as it has been , this may to some extent be due to the regularity of earth quakes and tremors in the region which have a massive impact on society and the economy.
+While the interest of foreign investors in the Japanese property market is not as high as it has been, this may to some extent be due to the regularity of earth quakes and tremors in the region which have a massive impact on society and the economy.

 Conclusion

 The increasing influence of Western cultures on Japanese society is becoming more evident, and this has led to a large increase in immigrant workers and people applying for permanent residency.
-Perhaps attracted by the landscape, the climate, the culture and life expectancy of over 80 years, Japan has a lot going for it.
+Many share their experiences as Japan Expat Forum in 2009:

 More facts about Japan :-